imchristianlowe/imchristianlowe.github.io/_posts/2022-11-13-project-design-serverless-auth.md

 - Users must be able to delete their own authentication tokens in case they believe they have been compromised
 - Passwords and tokens must be securely stored to prevent displaying them in clear text.
 Additionally tokens must be securely generated.
 - Users should be able to delete their own account
+- No two accounts should be able to have the same email or phone number

 - Would be nice to have events for user actions to enable future automation
     - Created